 - Give weight to the experience – Storage technology continuously improve and change over the time ( e.g. flash technology, virtualization technology, encryption, etc.) this means that it’s important to choose a data recovery provider with a strong experience in this particular field and that handles thousands of cases every year.
 This can assure that the technical staff and the recovery tools are up-to-date also that other cases like yours have been already faced and solved successfully.
 Long experience means higher skills; higher skills mean a better chance at recovery.

 - Ask the right questions! – When you get in touch with the Customer Service of a data recovery provider it’s time to request all the clarifications you need.
-Ask the right questions, for example: what does the price include (and what is not included)?
+Ask the right questions, for example: what does the price include (and what does it not include)?
 There’s nothing more unpleasant than pay an amount that is higher than the one budgeted.
 If the data is unrecoverable, do you have to pay something?
 Once recovered, will the data be fully functional?
-Where will the data recovery will be performed?
-You may think that the recovery will be performed in the same place where the company is located but there are many cases where media are sent to other locations and you may experience troubles in receiving back your original disk.
+Where will the data recovery take place?
+You may think that the recovery will take place in the same area where the company is located, but there are many cases where media are sent to other locations and you may experience troubles in receiving back your original disk.
 If the answers from the Customer Service are unspecified or not so clear, you should forego a data recovery contract with this provider!

-- Check for partnerships – Ask about possible collaborations between the data recovery company and the manufacturers/OEM of your media, partnerships are an indicator of increased technical skills.
+- Check for partnerships – Ask about possible collaborations between the data recovery company and the manufacturers/OEM of your media, partnerships are an indicator of high technical skills.

 - If possible, bring your media in person –Try to bring the damaged media to the company in person.
 In doing so you will see the premises.
-If you are close to the right address but in front of you there is a private house instead of a company door probably the recovery will be done in a basement instead of a cleanroom!
+If you are close to the right address but in front of you there is a private house instead of a company door probably the recovery will take place in a basement instead of a cleanroom!
 Be aware that beautiful websites are perfect to attract potential customers but sometimes they hide a lack of professional resources.
-Take care also of messages like “we will recover 100% of your data” or other strange statements… nobody can guarantee a full recovery before any assessment of the damage has been done.
+Take care also of messages like “we will recover 100% of your data” or other strange statements… nobody can guarantee a full recovery before completing an assessment of the damage.

 The considerations listed above should help you in making a decision in case of a data loss.
 If something happens, don’t be in hurry and remember our advice, you can also contact our sales representative to get your free consultation and quote.